Pairing Short Term Medical With Supplemental Insurance

 For about $1 a day, supplemental health insurance helps bridge gaps in coverage when accidents or a critical illness strike.
 Our Arizonan could purchase accident coverage for $5,000, which would cover his medical deductible should he topple from a trail on Lookout Mountain and need emergency care.
 With that supplemental coverage, he would also have protection for critical illness and term life insurance.
 Even with the added cost of supplemental coverage, he would still pay less with a short term health insurance plan and supplemental insurance than with individual health insurance alone.

 It is important to note that short term health insurance is a temporary option, and not meant to be a long-term health insurance solution.
-Short term insurance is not considered an essential health plan under the Affordable Care Act, so policyholders could be responsible for paying a penalty at tax time.
-Under the law, individuals can go up to three months without a qualifying health plan, so carrying short term medical coverage temporarily along with a supplemental health insurance plan can save an individual or family hundreds or thousands of dollars while providing them an affordable insurance option.
+Short term insurance is not considered an essential health plan under the Affordable Care Act, but policyholders are no longer are responsible for paying a penalty at tax time as of January 1, 2019.
+This means carrying short term medical coverage temporarily along with a supplemental health insurance plan can save an individual or family hundreds or thousands of dollars while providing them with an affordable insurance option.

 Supplemental health insurance can be purchased as a standalone plan or paired with any health insurance coverage, from individual health, to limited benefit and short term medical plans.